gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Oh—um, of course."
 Miz Nabbles glanced sidelong at Maddy.
 "I'll be right outside.
-Come along, Gumption Goat, 'private' doesn't include you."
+Come along, Sindy Roo, 'private' doesn't include you."

 Kangaroos and older sisters are both naturally stubborn.
 Put the two together,